 More than 4 pegs

-As before, if the regularity constraint is imposed, we can find optimal solutions for any number of disks and pegs.
-But again, there is no proof that such a constraint is required.
+As before, if the regularity constraint is imposed, we can find Frame-Stewart solutions for any number of disks and pegs.
+This algorithm for m>4 pegs is conjectured to be optimal as well, but this has not been proved.

 Presumably the game graph for the m-peg puzzle is most naturally drawn in m-1 dimensions, with the 1-disk graph consisting of a polytope with m vertices and m(m-1)/2 edges and the n-disk graph consisting of m (n-1)-disk polytopes connected by (m-2)n-1 edges.
 Drawing such graphs is (wait for it…) left as an exercise.